 These fifteen-minute lessons are designed to introduce young singers to individual study and to enhance the skills they are attaining in voice classes.
 These lessons also serve to address individual challenges and assist more advanced voices in developing a healthy technique.
 Students must be concurrently enrolled in Voice I-IV or Boys’ Voice.

 Teen Voice Class is designed for the beginning to intermediate singer.
 Emphasis is placed on building confidence along with a healthy vocal technique.
 Repertoire includes musical theater and popular contemporary genres.

 Vocal coaching is offered to intermediate to advanced singers to enhance their regularly scheduled lessons.
 Proper vocal approach is stressed but with less emphasis on technique and more effort placed on interpreting a song.
 Coachings may also be scheduled to prepare for auditions.

 FSPA Glee Club

 Glee Club is a performance-based class that focuses on tight harmonies, rhythmic nuance and emoting a song as a soloist and as an ensemble.
 Glee Club also provides the perfect setting to continue work on ear training and sight-reading skills, increasing the level of musicianship from its members.
 Glee Club performs as FSPA events throughout the year.
-Students must be concurrently enrolled in Voice II or above and have the recommendation of their teacher.
+Students must be concurrently enrolled in private voice lessons and have the recommendation of their teacher.